For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed

-Getting a trial ID may be subject to VAT (value added tax or sales tax) depending on the applicant's country.
+Getting a trial ID may be subject to a local tax (for example, value-added tax or sales tax) depending on the applicant's country.
 Enter the relevant local tax number in this field.

 Why did you choose ISRCTN to register your trial?

 Please tell us why you decided to register your study with the ISRCTN registry by selecting the most appropriate option from the drop-down.
 If selecting “Other (please specify)”, please give further information in the free text field that appears.